 The problem is, our diet is often sparse in the foods that contain them.
 Increase the amount of vision-boosting foods in your diet by treating the following as staples on your weekly shopping list:

 Knowledge Dispels Fear

 Join over 5,000 people already receiving the very best advice on Laser Eye Surgery ...

-Computer vision syndrome is a type of eye fatigue that strains the eyes.
-Observe proper posture when working and keep your computer monitor below eye level and at least 20 to 26 inches away from your eyes.
-Wear proper graded eyeglasses to protect your eyes from the glare.
-Furthermore, use a glare filter for your monitor.
+Computer vision syndrome is a type of eye fatigue that strains the eyes and comes about due to poor screen habits.
+To safeguard against it, observe proper posture when working and keep your computer monitor below eye level and at least 20 to 26 inches away from your eyes.

 If you find it’s a real problem, you can also wear properly graded eyeglasses to protect your eyes from the glare and/or use a glare filter for your screen.